 Non-tourists arriving in the Maldives by air (such as returning residents) must self-isolate for 14 days, and register on the Haalubelun portal.
 This does not apply to tourists.

-A Public Health Emergency is in place until 6 October, including restrictions and curfew hours.
-A curfew in the Greater Male’ area (including Male’, Vilimale’ and Hulhumale’) is in place from 10pm to 5am.
+A Public Health Emergency is in place until 5 December, including restrictions and curfew hours.
+A curfew in the Greater Male’ area (which includes Male’, Vilimale’ and Hulhumale’) is in place from 11pm to 5am.

-Cruise ships, safari boats, yachts and other passenger vessels are currently banned from entering or docking in the Maldives from an overseas location.
+Cruise ships, safari boats, yachts and other passenger vessels are still banned from entering or docking in the Maldives from an overseas location.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.